 - Class C1 or C2

-Stage 2 analysis can further classify the samples in to:
+Stage 2 analysis can then be undertaken to further classify the samples in to:

 - Class A2

 If further investigation is required, a Stage 3 test can give the classification: